ung0v/ai-sdk-v5-crash-course/exercises/06-streaming/06.02-custom-data-parts-with-stream-object/problem/readme.md

   - Handle the case when there are no messages by providing a default array

 - [ ] Test your implementation
-  - Run the exercise with `pnpm run exercise 03.3`
+  - Run the exercise with `pnpm run exercise`
   - Check the local dev server at localhost:3000
   - Ask a question and verify that multiple suggestions appear